RobTillaart/PCR/README.md

 The user **MUST** call this function as often as possible in a tight loop.
 - **int iterationsLeft()** returns the number of iterations left.
 - **float timeLeft()** estimator of the time left to reach the HOLD state.
 Since 0.3.0 returns its value in seconds.
-This function assumes that the duration per phase does not change runtime, however it will adapt its estimate.
+The function assumes it is at the start of a cycle.
-Returns the value in milliseconds.
+Furthermore it assumes that the duration per phase does not change runtime, however it will adapt its estimate after changes are made with a new call.

-#### About phases
+### About phases (state)

-Temperatures are in **°Celsius**, timing is in **seconds** (since 0.3.0 version).
+Temperatures are defined in **°Celsius**, timing is in **seconds** (since 0.3.0 version).

 The timing is the time that the process will be in this state, so it includes the time to heat / cool to reach the temperature defined.